mwilzin/radio2spotify/README.md

 node setup.js
 to add a radio channel.

-3. Execute the start.sh file to add songs from a radio channel to your spotify Playlist.
+3. Execute your personal start.sh file to add songs from a radio channel to your spotify Playlist.